gdbroman/broman.blog/_posts/2020-05-13-dog-and-wolf.md

 Because you’re on a journey.

-And in the chaos, stillness has arrived.
+And in the chaos, _stillness has arrived._
----

 This sort of heightened sense of purpose and awareness was our default setting as hunters and gatherers.